taburetkin/yaff-routing/README.md

 });
 ```

-### Understanding route handler order
+### Understanding route middlewares order

-Each routehandler executes defined callbacks in this order:
+Each routeHandler executes middlewares in this order:
-global handlers, then ruote handler
+global middlewares, then ruote middlewares
 `global1 -> global2 -> route1 -> route2`

-#### Adding and removing global handlers.
+#### Adding and removing global middleware.

-Global handlers always added to the end of the globals array.
+Global middlewares always added to the end of the globals array.
 First added - first called.

 ```javascript